splicemachine/splicectl/README.md

 ```

 #### Ubuntu/Debian
-Copy the splice.list to your `/etc/apt/sources.list.d/` then import the gpg key
+Copy the splice.list to your `/etc/apt/sources.list.d/` and import the gpg key.
 Then run `apt-get update` You should see splice as a repo get updated.
 ```bash
 mkdir -p /etc/apt/sources.list.d/